17 Comparing Two Population Means

 module does two sample paired t-test for us.
 The word rel

 means “related” because it calculates the t-test on TWO RELATED samples.
-To do the two sample paired \(t\) test, we provides the two samples in the first two arguments a
+To do the two sample paired a

 and b